Main Characters | Dreamland Royalty and Court | Dreamland and Elfwood Citizens | Other Characters

 - Expy: She resembles a much older version of Tinkerbell.

 - Hooker with a Heart of Gold: She cries at Elfo's funeral, remarking how he helped water her plants when she was in rehab.
+She also helps out Prince Derek when he gets lost in the Enchanted Wood, teaching him to be less naïve and blindly trusting.

 - The Oldest Profession: Yeah, she's a prostitute, and even offers to do some "tricks" for Bean, Elfo, and Luci when they meet her in the woods.
 She's then shown inviting an anthropomorphic bird guy into her treehouse for some services.